 FIVE WAYS IN WHICH THE GUYS ON THE BIG BANG THEORY ARE DIFFERENT FROM REAL-LIFE PHYSICISTS

-- Real physicists do not spend evenings playing WoW, Second Life, or Halo, or making Squidoo lenses detailing the inaccuracies of fictional physicists from TV shows.
+- Real physicists do not spend evenings playing WoW, Second Life, or Halo, or rant on the internet regarding the inaccuracies of fictional physicists from TV shows.
+Sheesh.

 The Big Bang Theory Season 3 - Hey!
 Wait!
 We got some new complaints!

 W00t!
 We finally made it to Season 3! (what can we say?
 We're children of Netflix).
 This means we can add S3 episode-specific whining to our general observations observed above.
 Season 3 parity violations include the following:

 - The Electric Can Opener Fluctuation (S3/E1): Sheldon cannot resign then simply pop back in for his old job when he changes his mind.
 These days you can't swing a dead cat without hitting an unemployed postdoc, bred by the thousands by a higher education machine that provides no place for them to go.
 If a faculty member were to resign, his/her seat would be filled forever and irrevocably by the close of business day.
 Heck, these days you can't take a long lunch without returning to find strangers in your office with measuring tapes and carpet samples.